 f.
 Requirements for real-time [RB, SSS; SRR];

 g.
-Requirements for security [RB, SSS, SRR].
+Requirements for security [RB, SSS, SRR];

 h.
-Quality requirements [RB, SSS, SRR]
+Quality requirements [RB, SSS, SRR].

+Additional security requirements for software shall be allocated based on applicable security standards and regulations.

+Where available, security requirements catalogues shall be considered in the allocation of security requirements to software, in agreement with the customer.

+There are several pre-existing security requirements catalogues or controls that can be used (e.g., ISO 27002:2013, NIST SP 800-53, and ITSG-33).

+The customer shall provide a traceability matrix to trace the security requirements to the results of the security analysis.

 Identification of observability requirements

 The customer shall specify all software observability requirements to monitor the software behaviour and to facilitate the system integration and failure investigation.